ronjafuchs/ronjafuchs/README.md

 ### Hey, I'm Ronja! 🙋🏻‍♀️

-I'm currently working @ kraftwerk Kraft-Wärme-Kopplung GmbH doing machine learning for cogeneration units 🧡
+I'm currently working @ kraftwerk Kraft-Wärme-Kopplung GmbH doing energy consumption prognosis for cogeneration units 🧡

 Before, I worked with Angular on diverse projects, so this has been quite a change in scenery for me! 🌅